 About Asian Elephants

-Before 1989, the main use of these animals across Southeast Asia was to carry timber for logging industries; however, in 1989 the Asia-Pacific Forestry Commission put strict regulations on the industry, effectively banning logging from numerous countries.
-As a result, many elephants were put out of work.
-Some continued to work in illegal logging operations, however, many were killed or crippled by landmines put in place to cease illegal logging.
-Others were traded into the tourism industry and put to work performing in circuses and trekking tourists through jungle tours.
-While this fate may seem better than working in the logging industry, life for elephants working in tourism was often equally bleak.
+Some continued to work in illegal logging operations; however, many were killed or crippled by landmines meant to stop those operations.
+Others were traded into the tourism industry and put to work performing in circuses or trekking tourists through jungle tours.
+While this fate may seem better than logging, life for elephants working in tourism is often equally bleak.

-Current Conditions For Thai Elephants
+Current Conditions for Thai Elephants

-In Thailand, the wild elephant population currently sits around 1,500 and as an engendered species, they are safeguarded under the Wildlife Protection Act from hunting and domestication.
-Many of these elephants also live in national parks and wildlife sanctuaries where they are further protected; however, due to the extent of (sometimes illegal) elephant tourism in Thailand, it has been estimated that around 2,000 elephants are held in captivity to work in the Thai tourism industry.
-As a result of being considered domesticated animals, they are not included in the Wildlife Protection Act.
+In Thailand, the wild elephant population currently sits around 1,500.
+As an endangered species, they are safeguarded under the Wildlife Protection Act from hunting and domestication.
+Many of these elephants live in national parks and wildlife sanctuaries where they are further protected.

-Choosing A Sustainable Elephant Tour
+Choosing a Sustainable Elephant Tour

 Boon Lott’s Elephant Sanctuary